 - Borderlands suffers for not having a money cap.
-The amount of money you are carrying is listed as a 7 digit number, but you can carry much, much more, especially if you're playing the General Knoxx DLC, where you can find Vendor Trash that sells for millions.
-However, if you exceed $2.147.483.647 in your wallet, a glitch called cash overflow happens, where any modey collected will make the counter spin like mad and a death will discount ALL of your money.
+The amount of money you are carrying is listed as a 7-digit number, but you can carry much, much more, especially if you're playing the General Knoxx DLC, where you can find Vendor Trash that sells for millions.
+However, if you exceed $2.147.483.647 in your wallet, a glitch called "Cash Overflow" happens, where any further money collected will make the counter spin like mad and dying will make you lose ALL of your money.
 It messes up your challenges as well.

 - Call of Duty: Black Ops 2 multiplayer mode caps individual scoring at 30,000 points.